Most Asked Questions About Weight Loss & Fat Loss

 Protein is crucial during fat loss.
 Higher protein intake helps preserve lean muscle mass when in a calorie deficit, increases satiety, and has a higher ‘thermic effect’ than other macronutrients [11].

-Research shows that consuming 1.6 to 2.4 grams of protein per kilogram of body weight daily during weight loss significantly reduces muscle loss compared to lower protein intakes [12]
+Research shows that consuming 1.6 to 2.4 grams of protein per kilogram of body weight daily during weight loss significantly reduces muscle loss compared to lower protein intakes [12].

-This preservation of muscle mass helps maintain metabolic rate and improves body composition.
-Protein also increases fullness after meals, making calorie restriction more sustainable and reducing the likelihood of overeating.
+Eating protein also increases fullness after meals, making calorie restriction more sustainable and reducing the likelihood of overeating.

 8. Do fat-burning supplements actually work?

-Most fat-burning supplements provide minimal benefit and are not necessary for fat loss.
-While some ingredients like caffeine may modestly increase metabolism (and thus energy expenditure), the effects are small and do not replace good nutrition and exercise.
+While some ingredients like caffeine may modestly increase your metabolism (and thus energy expenditure), the effects are small and do not replace good nutrition and exercise.

-Many supplements lack high-quality, reproducible, rigorous scientific support, and some carry health risks.
 No supplement can override a calorie surplus or compensate for poor diet and physical activity habits.

 So the most effective approach remains creating a calorie deficit through controlled eating and regular physical activity.
 Save your money and focus on what actually works.